ehamberg/galois-tech-talk/galois-tech-talk-2013-03-12.md

 <!-- This is an idealized example -->

-# Calculating the Likelihood of a Tree

-A phylogenetic tree's "fitness" -- as seen from the evolutionary algorithm -- is its likelihood in light of the genetic data and a model of evolution.

-- The actual species, which will always be leaf nodes in a tree, are called *operational taxonomical units* while the interior nodes are called *hypothetical taxonomical units*.
-- The latter are inferred ancestral species of which we have no observed data.

 # Calculating the Likelihood of a Tree -- Example

 In this simple example tree we only look at one site.
 We have observed the